 Wood's lamp was invented in 1903 by a Baltimore physicist, Robert W. Wood.[1]
 It was first used in dermatology practice for the detection of fungal infection of hair by Margarot and Deveze in 1925.[2]
 Wood's lamps are small, durable, inexpensive, safe and very easy to use.
 Although mainly used in the diagnosis of some infective and pigmentary dermatoses, they have recently been used as a diagnostic tool for certain skin cancers.

 Wood's lamp emits long-wave UV radiation (UVR), also called black light, generated by a high pressure mercury arc fitted with a compound filter made of barium silicate with 9% nickel oxide, the “Wood's filter.”
 This filter is opaque to all light rays except a band between 320 and 400 nm with a peak at 365 nm.
 Fluorescence of tissues occurs when Wood's (UV) light is absorbed and radiation of a longer wavelength, usually visible light, is emitted.
-The output of Wood's lamp is generally low (<>
+The output of Wood's lamp is generally low (<> The fluorescence of normal skin is very faint or absent and is mainly due to constituents of elastin, aromatic amino acids and precursors or products of melanin.[3]

 The use of a Wood's lamp does not require great skill.
 However, some practical points should be kept in mind to avoid misinterpretation of results.[4],[5],[6]